 All this to say: we humans need tools to help us cope with life’s pains.

-Here’s how creative reflection has helped me navigate anxiety and depression:
+Here’s how the creative act help me navigate depression and anxiety:

 Let’s start with the fact that my life has liquidated more times than I can count.
 Erupting volcanoes, infectious diseases, and economic droughts are but a few of the sudden disruptions that have turned me upside down, scattered all my pieces, and dropped me to the ground.
 In these times, I have four strategies to help me endure.

-In any case, creative reflection and expression support me with all four of these strategies.
+In any case, the creative act supports me with all four of these strategies.
 Here’s how:

 Cathartic Release: Expressing my difficult feelings through song and story is a powerful cathartic experience that allows the difficulty to move through me, rather than get stuck in me.
 Fully feeling the full range of emotions helps to unpack the transformational calls to change that are often hidden within difficulty.
 That being said, I’ve also found that if I spend too much time in catharsis, I can get stuck there too.
 Yes: it’s an essential part of my process to express grief, rage, fear, or despair, but it’s also important that I reach out of there.
 This is why I commit to include a question that points to the possibility of peaceful resolve, affirmation, and/or gratitude in everything I create.
 Indeed, even if the art is cathartic, I commit to keep a little speck of light in it.